juhoinkinen/Annif-wiki/Project-configuration.md

 For a list of supported backends, see [[Home]].

-In most cases the `backends` attribute will contain just a single backend, for example `tfidf` or `fasttext`.
-However, it is possible to define a comma-separated list of backends whose results will be combined, like this:

-    tfidf,fasttext

-Furthermore, you may give weights to each backend by suffixing the backend id with a colon and a weight value:

-    tfidf:1,fasttext:2

-This way the results will be combined using a weighted average.
-In the above case the results from the `fasttext` backend will be weighted so that they are twice as important as the ones from `tfidf`.
-When not specified, the default weights for a backend is 1.

-The [[ensemble|Backend: Ensemble]] backend provides a more general way of combining results from multiple backends.
+The [[ensemble|Backend: Ensemble]] backend provides a way of combining results from multiple backends.

 # Analyzers

 Analyzers are used to pre-process, tokenize and normalize text.
-At the moment, Annif supports just two analyzers: `simple` and `snowball`.
+As of version 0.38, Annif supports three analyzers: `simple`, `snowball` and `voikko`.

 The `simple` analyzer only splits text into words and turns them all into lowercase.

 The `snowball` analyzer additionally performs stemming.
 It takes a language name as parameter, e.g. `snowball(english)` or `snowball(finnish)`.
 You can use any language supported by the NLTK Snowball stemmer; see the [NLTK stemmer documentation](http://www.nltk.org/howto/stem.html) for details on supported languages.

+The `voikko` analyzer performs lemmatization for Finnish.
+It takes a language code as parameter, e.g. `voikko(fi)`.
+This analyzer needs to be installed separately.
+Assuming you are using Ubuntu, you fill first need to install the `libvoikko1` and `voikko-fi` packages:

+    sudo apt install libvoikko1 voikko-fi

+Then install the optional feature:

+    pip install annif[voikko]

 # Vocabularies